Frequently asked questions for Azure Cloud Services (extended support)

 Why do I need to manage my certificates on Cloud Services (extended support)?

-Cloud Services (extended support) has adopted the same process as other compute offerings where certificates reside within customer managed Key Vaults.
-This enables customers to have complete control over their secrets & certificates.
+Cloud Services (extended support) adopted the same process as other compute offerings where certificates reside within customer managed Key Vaults.
+This process enables customers to have complete control over their secrets & certificates.

 Can I use one Key Vault for all my deployments in all regions?